jump-dev/JuMP.jl/docs/src/manual/models.md

 # [Models](@id jump_models)

+JuMP models are the fundamental building block that we use to construct optimization problems.
+They hold things like the variables and constraints, as well as which solver to use and even solution information.

 !!! info
     JuMP uses "optimizer" as a synonym for "solver."
 Our convention is to use "solver" to refer to the underlying software, and use "optimizer" to refer